BolarityNetwork/BolarityVaultRouter/scripts/cashappSDKV1/README.md

 Tune RPC throughput using the `rpcUrls` constructor option or env-driven overrides described in [TypeScript Net Transfer Script](#typescript-net-transfer-script).

+#### 🆕 getNetTransfers({ chainId, accounts, startTime, endTime, tokens, includeBreakdown })
+Returns: `{ accounts: [...], tokensEvaluated, fromBlock, toBlock }`

+Accepts an array of addresses and reuses a single `getLogs` sweep per token for all tracked users, drastically cutting RPC calls for dashboards or cron jobs.
+Each account summary mirrors the single-account payload (`inboundUsd`, `outboundUsd`, `netTransfer`, optional per-token breakdown).
+Pass `excludeAddresses` or `transferExclusions` just like the single-account helper.

 ## Supported Chains